AML14/tratto/experiment/README.md

 Note that in the previous diagram, the script `tog.sh` is a placeholder for the user-specified tog (e.g. `jdoctor.sh`, `toga.sh`, `tratto.sh`).

 ### 2.1.1.
 Prefix

 We run `evosuite.sh` to generate a test suite using EvoSuite.
 These full test cases include both the test prefix and the test oracle, and are saved in `experiment/output/evosuite-tests/`.
-Then, we remove the oracles (assertions): for each oracle found within the original Evosuite tests, we generate a dedicated test.
-Therefore, if an original Evosuite test has 4 oracles, we generate 4 corresponding tests, each of which is dedicated to a specific oracle.
-This process does not impact the effectiveness of the test but simplify the generation of the test prefixes and the re-insertion of the generated oracles.
-After splitting all oracles from the original Evosuite tests, the generated tests are saved in `experiment/output/evosuite-tests-simple/`, while the same tests without oracles (test prefixes) are saved in `experiment/output/evosuite-prefix/`.
+The EvoSuite tests are split such that each test contains exactly one assertion per test.
+These single-assertion tests are saved in `experiment/output/evosuite-simple-tests`.
+Then, we remove the oracles (assertions) and save the test prefixes in `experiment/output/evosuite-prefixes`.
+If an original EvoSuite test has 4 assertions, then we create 4 corresponding simple tests, and 4 test prefixes.

 ### 2.1.2.
 Oracle

-We use the test prefixes to generate oracles using a specified TOG.
-Each TOG has a corresponding script invoking the TOG (as a jar file or a python script).

-After being generated, the new oracles are inserted as assertions in the test prefixes.
+After creating test prefixes, we generate oracles using each supported TOG: `jdoctor`, `toga`, and `tratto`.
+Each TOG has a corresponding script invoking the TOG (as a JAR or python script).
+Then, the new oracles are inserted into the test prefixes as assertions.
+The new tests are saved as separate files in `experiment/output/tog-tests/[tog]`.

 Our method for inserting oracles varies based on whether the TOG generates [axiomatic](#a-axiomatic) or [non-axiomatic](#b-non-axiomatic) oracles.

-The new tests are saved as separate files in `experiment/output/tog-test/[tog]/`, where `[tog]` is the given TOG.

 #### A. Axiomatic